Warwick Build Guide by PsiGuard

 If you're using manual (normal) casting, you'll need to click-and-hold the target until Warwick reaches the target.
 If you're using quick-cast, you'll need to hold down the Q key until he latches on.

-Some abilities like Jarvan IV's Demacian Standard and Dragon Strike combo can be easily followed, while others like Flash require a little prediction to pull off.
+Some abilities like Jarvan IV's Demacian Standard and Dragon Strike combo are predictable and can be easily followed, while others like Flash require a little prediction to pull off.

 Blood Hunt's power is largely contained in its passive effects.
 Out-of-combat movement speed allows Warwick to show up to fights and chase target that most junglers wouldn't be able to catch, while the bonus attack speed makes him much more effective at fighting targets who are already below half.